loverszhaokai/loverszhaokai.github.io/_posts/2016-02-29-gcc-parameters.md

 ## 3. gcc -x c -

 The last '-' tells gcc to read from stdin.
-Such as
+Such as,

 `
 # echo 'main() { __asm__("xorb %al, %al"); }' | gcc -x c -
 `